ZunairaSid/100-Days-Of-DevOps/README.md

 - [x] Create a Multi-Subnet network with secure access to private servers with outbound internet access using VPC , private &amp; public subnets ,NAT gateway &amp; Internet Gateway, and Bastion Host.<br>
 - [x] Create VPC endpoints and attach it to S3 bucket.<br>
+- [x] Enabled IPv6 on a VPC with a Private Subnet and Egress-Only Internet Gateway and verify connectivity.<br>
 - [x] Monitor VPC using VPC flow logs and Amazon Athena<br>
 - [ ] Manage data in S3 with Versioning and Lifecycle Rules.
 - [ ] Secure S3 bucket policies using IAM policies.